twallema/hovering-table-tennis-ball/README.md

 ### Getting started

-Building and assembling the setup costs roughly 50 EUR, all relevant information is included in the practical notes.
+All relevant information is included in the practical notes.
+This repository contains all LaTex, Matlab, and Wolfram Mathematica code needed to replicate the results shown in the practical notes.